tc39/notes/es8/2018-01/jan-23.md

  - [proposal](https://github.com/tc39/proposal-string-matchall)

 JHD: was originally hoping to ask for stage 3, but issues raised. when you pass a string argument, the orig semantics was to convert it into a regexp like the way match does.
 I was discussing with Dan about making that regexp automatically have the Global flag, but two other questions came up.
 Should that regexp be in full unicode mode?
 Bigger question is the replaceAll proposal from the last meeting was looking for ways to do exact string searches in the absence of a regexp.escape function, if you pass a string into matchall, instead of a regexp lookup, could it do a substring search.
 My initial reaction was that solving that one API method at a time wasn't great, doubles spec complexity, need a different well-known symbol to handle exact string searches.
 Wanted the committee's thoughts on how to pass an exact string in here.
-Committe rejected my original proposal to throw exception.
+Committee rejected my original proposal to throw exception.
 Not asking for stage 3.

-DE: example of distrinction: x.matchall(".") : original semantics is to throw because that's not a regexp.
+DE: example of distinction: x.matchall(".") : original semantics is to throw because that's not a regexp.
 Current semantics return one match.
-Half of existing regexp functions have special behavior for psasing in strings.
+Half of existing regexp functions have special behavior for passing in strings.
 WH? do you remember why they have this divergent behavior?

 WH: nope